Vasu8877/HypixelCore/README.md

 ## Features
 - **Database Support**: Supports both MySQL and SQLite for flexible data storage.
-- **Skyblcok**: This Project Is Inspred By FrostNetwor/Wenpixel/MagicGames.
+- **Skyblcok**: This Project Is Inspred By FrostNetwork, Wenpixel, MagicGames.

 ## Requirements